Mesut Özil: Personal life

 Özil is a third-generation Turkish-German, who, in reference to his game, concludes, "My technique and feeling for the ball is the Turkish side to my game.
 The discipline, attitude and always-give-your-all is the German part."
 The first language Özil learned was Turkish.
 Instead of a regular kindergarten, he attended a special preschool (Vorbereitungsschule) populated exclusively with children of immigrants, mostly Turkish. Özil later said this actually greatly hindered his acquisition of German, as the children would speak German exclusively with the teacher and only Turkish for the rest of the time, saying in 2017: "even today, I need to concentrate when speaking German".
 He later attended school at Gesamtschule Berger Feld in Gelsenkirchen. Özil states his ancestors are ethnic Turks from Devrek.
 Despite being born and raised in Germany, Özil only held Turkish citizenship until the age of 19, when he renounced it in order to naturalize as a German citizen, as Germany generally did not tolerate dual citizenship until 2024, particularly for Turkish citizens.

 Özil is a practising Muslim.
 He recites from the Quran before his matches.
 Talking to the Berlin-based daily Der Tagesspiegel, Özil said, "I always do that before I go out [on the pitch].
 I pray and my teammates know that they cannot talk to me during this brief period."
 He observes fasting during the Islamic month of Ramadan, but he has admitted that: "Because of my job I cannot follow Ramadan properly.
 I do it only the few days I can, only when I have a free day.
 But other than that it's impossible, because you have to drink and eat a lot to stay at peak fitness."
 In May 2016, he performed Umrah pilgrimage to Mecca.
 During a Europa League match in 2018 against Atlético Madrid, an Atlético fan threw a piece of bread at Özil while he was preparing to take a corner. Özil picked up the bread, kissed it, and brought it to his forehead to express gratitude towards the food given to him, a central tenet in Islam.
-His gesture was later widely applauded throughout the stadium.
+His gesture drew positive reactions from supporters and was widely shared on social media.

 In 2010, Özil was awarded the Bambi for being a prime example of successful integration within German society.